Matthew Eppinette, MBA, PhD, has been appointed interim director of The Center for Bioethics & Human Dignity (CBHD).

 “It is a joy to welcome Matthew back to the Bioethics at Trinity family,” said Michael J. Sleasman, who served as managing director and research scholar for CBHD for the past 12 years.

-“As an accomplished alum, he has worked with several organizations on the frontlines of bioethical engagement in our culture.
+“As an accomplished alumnus, he has worked with several organizations on the frontlines of bioethical engagement in our culture.
 He will not only provide steady leadership for CBHD to maintain the high quality of the Center’s work during this critical time of Paige Cunningham’s leave of absence, but also to provide opportunities for the Center to continue to innovate and further expand its engagement and effectiveness.”

 “I look forward to working together with Matthew to continue strengthening the important work of Christian bioethical engagement here at Trinity.”